-Although expressed in an unusual way, Hilbert's completeness axiom can be regarded as asserting Dedekind completeness (equivalently, the least upper bound axiom) in the theory of ordered fields.
-This is his only use of these axioms to prove geometric theorems in [Hil62]; The other applications are to proving metamathematical (independence/consistency) results.
+Although expressed in an unusual way, Hilbert's completeness axiom can be regarded as the second order statement asserting Dedekind completeness (equivalently, the least upper bound axiom) in the theory of ordered fields.
+This is his only use of these axioms [Hil62] to prove geometric theorems; Hilbert's other applications are to proving metamathematical (independence/consistency) results.

 A standard result in advanced calculus courses shows every Dedekind complete field is Archimedean.
 So the Archimedean axiom is redundant in Hilbert's system.
-He singles it out to show that the 'completeness' is not needed for such important results as Theorem 9.14 showing the equivalence between decomposition and measure for determining area.
+He singles it out to show that the '(Dedekind) completeness' is not needed for such important results as Theorem 9.15 showing the equivalence between decomposition and measure for determining area.